justinschuldt/out-front/README.md

 ## concept

-A system for continual monitoring of addresses for non-whitelisted txs.
-Upon detecting an in-flight funds transfer, a user-created package is released, attempting to supersede the malicious actors and transfer your assets to safety.
+A system for continual mempool monitoring for malicious txs.
+Upon detecting an in-flight txs, a user-created package is released, attempting to supersede the malicious actors and transfer your assets to safety.

 ## origin